graalvm/vscode-extensions/graalvm/README.md

 3. Select the action to perform when project starts.
 In the VisualVM pane of the **Gr** activity view, click the Configure action for the When started node to define the action to perform when the project is started.

 4. Select the **Launch VisualVM & Java 8+ Application** launch configuration in the Run and Debug activity.
 Use the Start Debugging or Run Without Debugging action to start the current project.

+The Process node displays _ProjectName (pid pending)..._ while waiting for the project process, followed by _ProjectName (pid 12345)_ once the project process has been started.

 While the project is starting, project name with a process ID (PID) pending label is displayed in the Process node in VisualVM pane.
 Once the project process starts, the Process node shows its PID and the action defined in step 3 is performed.